TJEverett/Pizza_Parlor/README.md

 ## Description

-A webpage that allows the user to construct a pizza and alters the price as they modify the components of the pizza.
+This is my fourth independent project for Epicodus.
+For it I built a webpage that allows the user to construct a pizza and alters the price as they modify the components of the pizza.
+I did this in order to demonstrate my understanding of how to create and use constructors and prototypes.

 |specs|example input|example output|
 |-|-|-|